 Mind the Product alumnus and Google’s Director of Product Management, Aparna Chennapragada kicked off this year’s presentations by sharing her insights on artificial intelligence (AI).
 Today’s pace of innovation is massively affecting how product managers build products.
 Just as our generation expects features that were cutting edge less than 10 years ago (like the touch screen, or mobile computing, etc.), the next generation will expect a whole new set of functionality.
 Product managers have to account for that now or otherwise their products will soon become obsolete.

-Aparna ended her talk by sharing a couple videos that showed a toddler trying to ‘scroll’ through a non-digital magazine page and then another toddler trying to engage with a water fountain by giving it voice commands.
+Aparna ended her Mind the Product talk by sharing a couple videos that showed a toddler trying to ‘scroll’ through a non-digital magazine page and then another toddler trying to engage with a water fountain by giving it voice commands.
 AI is rapidly advancing and will soon be the new norm for future generations of customers.

 2. Product Managers Need to be at the Heart of Their Products